geethpw/Blog-App-Python-2.7-Django-/README.md

-# Blog-App-Python-2.7-Django-
+# MEBLOG
-A Responsive Blog built on Python 2.7
+A Responsive Blog built on Python 2.7/Django

-Blog with authentication and authorization